Damrod/nvidia_gpu_temperature_monitor/README.md

 - Copy the necessary files to `/usr/local/lib/gpu-monitor`
 - Set up the systemd service

+> **Note**: The installation process has been tested on Linux systems.
+Windows installation paths and service integration are currently untested.

 ## Configuration

 Create a `.env` file with the following variables: